• Skip to main content

 • 2.
 Check The Compatibility Of Plants

 • 3.
-Plant Slow Growing Plants Together
+Plant Slow-Growing Plants Together

 • 5.
 Don’t Forget To Water Them Regularly

 • 7.
-You Should Transplant These Plants Every Year
+Transplant The Plants Every Year

 • 8.
 Prune Unwanted Branches and Leaves Regularly